Skip to Content

 3. Knead the dough for 8 to 10 minutes or until smooth.

 4. Put the dough in an oiled bowl and cover it with plastic wrap.
-Set it in a warm place and let it rise for 90 minutes.
+Set the bowl in a warm place and let the dough rise for 90 minutes.

 Meat Bun filling